Limitations¶

 Bind mount permissions¶

+Linux file permissions — the last thing you expect to fight after converting an entire orchestrator.
 Handled automatically by the bundled fix-permissions transform — non-root containers get a chown init service.
 No manual intervention needed in most cases.

 For the full list, rationale, and workarounds: docs.dekube.io/limitations.